-In the 1950s, wedding dresses became a high fashion affair and most brides wanted to dress just like the silver screen stars - like Audrey Hepburn, Marilyn Monroe, Grace Kelly, and Debbie Reynolds.
+In the 1950s, wedding dresses became a high fashion affair and most brides wanted to dress just like the silver screen stars.
+Audrey Hepburn, Marilyn Monroe, Grace Kelly, and Debbie Reynolds were the rave at the time.
 The popular styles they inspired had sweetheart necklines, small waists, and full layered skirts.
 The hour-glass silhouette was the rave.

 Tea and full length strapless bridal gowns with matching lace, silk or satin bolero jackets and three-quarter length sleeves were also worn for the ceremony.
-It wasn’t acceptable to wear sleeveless wedding gowns until the 1960s.
+It was not acceptable to wear sleeveless wedding gowns until the 1960s.

 Sewing Vintage Wedding Gowns Tailored Specially for You

 If you plan to have an antique or vintage-themed wedding, it is most unlikely you will find authentic gowns today.
 Most of them are either displayed in museums, stashed away and forgotten, or kept as heirlooms stored away in old vintage trunks.